 _I wrote articles about my hobby for several years.
 Illustrated articles were easier to sell, so I taught myself how to take photos.
 Sadly, that was in the good old days, i.e. before we all went digital, so my photos are all on slides, of which the ones shown here are copies.

 I still have hundreds of pictures with an agency – FLPA (http://www.flpa-images.co.uk) .
 To see them, visit the web site and type in the name Linda Lewis.

-_I gave up keeping fish back in 1997.
-Now the only pets I have belong to other people.
+_I stopped keeping tropical fish back in 1997.
+Now, apart from a few fish in the pond which were her when I moved in, the only pets I have belong to other people.
 In January 2011, I began looking after dogs when their owners go on holiday.
 For this I DO get paid, but as I only board dogs that I like, I would look after some of them for nothing (DON’T tell their owners!).

 The first dog who came to stay was a spaniel called Milo.
 He was with me for seventeen days by which time I had fallen hopelessly in love with him.
 I cried buckets when he went home.

 I cried even more when his owners called in June to say that Milo had died.
 I have his picture as the screensaver on my computer.